Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 - **Restrict introduced after C99 Standard**
 - **The restrict keyword is used for pointer declarations as a type quantifier of the pointer .**
 - **This keyword does not add new functionalities.
 Using this the programmer can inform about an optimization that compiler can make.**
-- **When we use restrict with a pointer ptr, it tells the compiler that ptr is the only way to access the object pointed by it, in other words, there’s no other pointer pointing to the same object i.e. restrict keyword specifies that a particular pointer argument does not alias any other and the compiler doesn’t need to add any additional checks**
+- **When we use restrict with a pointer ptr, it tells the compiler that ptr is the only way to access the object pointed by it, in other words, there's no other pointer pointing to the same object i.e. restrict keyword specifies that a particular pointer argument does not alias any other and the compiler doesn't need to add any additional checks**
 - **If a programmer uses Restrict and Volatile the above condition , it will generate some undefined behavior .**
 - **Restrict is not supported by C++ . it as a C-only keyword**

 <br><br><br><br>

-<h5>tarokh yaghoubi , C programming , march 2023 <br> tarokhyaghoubi@protonmail.com </h5>
+<h6 align=center>tarokh yaghoubi , C programming , march 2023 <br> tarokhyaghoubi@protonmail.com </h6>